Farah Zeynep Abdullah: Films

 In 2013, she appeared in Yılmaz Erdoğan's film Kelebeğin Rüyası ("The Butterfly's Dream").
 It was selected by the Minister of Culture and Tourism as Turkey's candidate for the 2014's Academy Awards.
 For the role, Abdullah won the trophy for Best Supporting Actress at the 18th Sadri Alışık Cinema and Theatre Awards and Cinema Writers Association Awards.

 In 2014, she appeared in the film Bi Küçük Eylül Meselesi ("A Small September Affair").
 Abdullah later starred in director Çağan Irmak's musical romance film Unutursam Fisilda ("Whisper If I Forget").
 The role brought her multiple awards as she stunned audiences with her acting and singing skills.
-It became the 5th most watched film in Turkiye in 2014.
+It became the 5th most watched film in Turkey in 2014.
 The song 'Gel ya da git' performed by Farah for the soundtrack of the film 'Whisper If I Forget' topped the national charts for numeral consecutive weeks.

 In 2015, she voiced Princess Courtney in the Turkish version of Barbie in Rock 'N Royals.
 Later that year Abdullah completed Ekşi Elmalar ("Sour Apples"), her second project with director Yılmaz Erdoğan.
 The film was released on 28 October 2016 in Turkey and in early November in Europe.
 Her acting was very well received and praised by critics and viewers alike.

 In 2018, she played famous singer Ajda Pekkan in the fantasy comedy film Arif V 216, where she sang Pekkan's songs "Milyonzade" and "Boşvermişim Dünyaya".
-It was the second most watched film in Turkiye in 2018.
+It was the second most watched film in Turkey in 2018.
 Abdullah then starred in the film Bizim İçin: Şampiyon ("For Us: Champion"), which tells the life story of jockey Halis Karataş.
 Her role and the movie were widely appreciated by critics.

-In 2022, Abdullah starred in the biographical film Bergen which became the 8th highest-grossing film of all time in Turkiye gaining over 160 million tl.
-It was the most watched and highest grossing film in 2022 in Turkiye.
+In 2022, Abdullah starred in the biographical film Bergen which became the 8th highest-grossing film of all time in Turkey gaining over 160 million tl.
+It was the most watched and highest grossing film in 2022 in Turkey.

 In 2023, Abdullah starred in the film Bihter, an adaption of the 1900s Ottoman-era novel Aşk-ı Memnu.